Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages

 As a solution, we propose a dataset that covers more than 1500 languages.
 We use translations of the Bible as our source and develop classification topics (i.e., classes) that are general enough so as to apply to many verses and are at the same time not overly abstract.
-We obtain annotations for the English verses using crowdsoucing.
+We obtain annotations for the English verses using crowdsourcing.
 Because the Bible is aligned at the verse level, we can easily project annotations from the English side to all other languages.
 We attempt to ensure the quality of our annotated data, including by measuring inter-annotator agreement.
-As a case study, we evaluate three MPLMs (mBERT, XLM-R and Glot500) on Taxi1500.
-Our results suggest that XLM-R performs better on training languages while mBERT seems to have an edge on new languages.
+We name our dataset \textit{Taxi1500}.
+As a case study, we evaluate three MPLMs (mBERT, XLM-R and Glot500-m) on Taxi1500.
+Our results suggest that Taxi1500 successfully demonstrates the multilingual generalizability of different MPLMs.